delfifaing/fractal-tree-OOP/README.md

 ##  Fractal Tree
-Fractal tree generator, with an object oriented implementation in JavaScript, using the P5.js library.
+Fractal tree generator, with an object oriented implementation in JavaScript, using the P5.js library. <br>
 Check it out: https://delfifaing.github.io/fractal-tree-OOP/

 ## Some examples